Access for Visitors with Disabilities

 One of the core values at California State Parks is cultural diversity and accessibility.
 We believe in the right of all Californians, including persons with disabilities, to have access to recreational opportunities, and enjoy the cultural, historic, and natural resources found in our state parks.

-Go to the Accessible Features in California State Parks Search Page
+Accessible features in California State Parks

 Accessibility improvements are ongoing at California State Parks.
 Many of our park units have facilities such as restrooms, campsites, and visitor centers that are designated accessible.
 In some cases, these facilities were accessible when constructed but may not meet all current building and access codes.
 Each park unit's accessible features web page includes descriptions of the accessible facilities and explains deviations from the most current accessible standards.